maheshyadav007/research/kernels_visualization.md

-Results were averaged out over 5 runs:
+Results were averaged out over 5 runs \
 Depth of all the models = 3